tpatterson1996/lcc-metadata-manual/adding-products-quick-reference.md

 ### Required/Recommended Fields for Products:

-To see the fields described in this Quick Reference, select the green edit button next to an existing record in the left vertical menu, or [create a new record](/record-new.md).
+_To see the fields described in this Quick Reference, select the green edit button next to an existing record in the left vertical menu, or _[_create a new record_](/record-new.md)_._

 #### **Main Tab**

 ##### **In Main/Basic Information, Resource Type, Point of Contacts**

+See [Record Main](/record/main.md) for more information

 | **Field** | **Instructions/Notes on Entering** |
 | :--- | :--- |